| Title: | Multivariate Ordinal Regression Models |

 further arguments passed to or from other methods. |

-for objects of class 'mvord'This function computes Mc Fadden's Pseudo for objects of class
+for objects of class 'mvord'This function computes Mc Fadden's Pseudo for objects of class 'mvord'.

-pseudo_R_squared(object, adjusted = FALSE)
+pseudo_R_squared(object, adjusted = FALSE)pseudo_R_squared(object, adjusted = FALSE)

 object |